demipixel/factorio-blueprint/README.md

 #### entity.position

+#### entity.size

+x/y contain the width/height

 #### entity.direction

-Number from 1 to 8.
+Number from 0 to 7.
 For most things it's 0, 2, 4, or 6

 #### entity.connections